tarufkhan/LinearReg_Boston/README.md

-# LinearReg_Boston
-Boston house price prediction using Linear Regression
+## Boston house price prediction using Linear Regression

 What we did and what's the result :-
 * Import all the required libraries/modules.